This location is not open.

 Jardin Tiki opened on February 14, 1985, and was founded by Douglas Chan.
 Chan had worked at the Montreal Kon-Tiki, and had also opened the nearby Tiki Doré.

-Jardin Tiki is an extravagant space, filled with many large hanging lamps and other decor that came from the Kon-Tiki (which had closed in 1981).
-There are water pools complete with turtles, and bridges to cross them.
-Large cane chairs provide glamorous seating for all.
-As grand as this all sounds, its most distinctive feature is the natural light: while most classic tiki bars are dark, windowless caverns, Jardin Tiki is full of natural sunlight from the windowed ceiling, giving a bright airy feel usually avoided in Polynesian restaurants.
+Jardin Tiki was an extravagant space, a mid-century building that had been a car dealership.
+It was filled with many large hanging lamps and other decor that came from the Kon-Tiki (which had closed in 1981).
+There were water pools complete with turtles, and bridges to cross them.
+Large cane chairs provided glamorous seating for all.
+As grand as this all sounds, its most distinctive feature was the natural light: while most classic tiki bars are dark, windowless caverns, Jardin Tiki was full of natural sunlight from the windowed ceiling, giving a bright airy feel usually avoided in Polynesian restaurants.

-In February 2015, the expected news came: Jardin Tiki will close by the end of March, and will be demolished for new development.
-An auction of the artifacts within is expected.
+Jardin Tiki closed at the end of March 2015, and will be demolished for new development.